CoffeeBeforeArch/pytest_guide/src/fixtures/yield_fixtures.md

 # `pytest` `yield` Fixtures

-In the past few blog posts, we've talked about how fixtures can be used for test setup and providing values to a test.
-However, there times where we want a fixture perform some setup actions before a test then perform some teardown actions after the test executes.
+In the past few blog posts, we've talked about how fixtures can be used for test setup.
+However, there are times where we want a fixture perform both setup and teardown actions.

-I this blog post, we'll be looking at how we can do this with `yield` fixtures.
+In this blog post, we'll be looking at how we can do this with `yield` fixtures.

 - Link to pytest documentation: [Link](https://docs.pytest.org/en/7.1.x/)